Jeremy Chan

 Jeremy Chan Ming Yuew (born 17 July 1981) is a Singaporean actor and host.

 Education

-Chan was educated in Zhangde Primary School and Saint Thomas Secondary School.
-He graduated from ITE College West (Dover Campus).
+Chan was educated at Zhangde Primary School and the now-defunct Saint Thomas Secondary School.
+He subsequently graduated from ITE College West (Dover Campus).

 Career

 Chan was previously a bartender before participating in Project SuperStar season 2 in 2006.
 Chan made it to the quarter-finals but was eliminated there even though he was tied in score with Nathaniel Tan.
 He failed to pass the Wildcard Round where eliminated contestants had a chance to rejoin the talent show.

 In 2006, Chan made his hosting debut in On the Beat, a MediaCorp Channel U variety show.
 He was then subsequently the host for On the Beat II, III, IV, V. In 2009, Chan made his acting debut in Table of Glory, a MediaCorp Channel 8 drama.
-In 2010, Chan made his film debut in Being Human, a Jteam Productions movie.
+In 2010, Chan made his film debut in Being Human, a J Team Productions movie.